 Participatory Process Framework

-The overall redesign process framework is scheduled as follows:
+The overall redesign process unfolded as follows:

-June/July 2016 // Imagine the Possibilities // A burst of ideas from the community.
+- A burst of ideas from the community.

 - Online community survey in English and en Español.
 (Now Closed)